 Everybody wants to know the answer to the big question….does cannabis kill cancer?
-There are a lot of positive testimonials on the internet and we know that THC can kill some types of cancer in petri dishes.
+There are a lot of positive testimonials on the internet and we know from clinical studies that THC can kill some types of cancer in petri dishes.
 Unfortunately, many drugs look great in cell cultures and animal models but fail in definitive clinical trials with humans.

 In cell cultures and animal models, cannabis-derived cannabinoids, particularly THC and CBD, can have activity against some cancers but paradoxically can also accelerate the growth of others.